-Welcome to the 2022-2023 school year!
-To start things smoothly, we want to share a few reminders and updates.
+Welcome to the 2023-2024 school year!
+We are excited for the new school year so to start things smoothly; we want to share a few reminders and updates.

 Registration Information about Transportation:

 During on-line registration there is a box to check if your eligible student(s) need district transportation.
 If you already registered student(s) and did not check the box, call Transportation at *(307) 771-2628*.
-Transportation information, including bus number, stop location and time is available at www.laramie1.org -> Family & Students -> How Do I -> Find a Bus Stop and Times -> InfoFinder.
+Transportation information, including bus number, stop location and time is available at www.laramie1.org -> Family & Students -> How Do I -> Find a Bus Stop and Times -> InfoFinder i.
 Enter your address and zip code to access the information.
+If you are reading this from our Transportation page of the District website, you may just click the Infofinder I tab just to the left of this letter.
 If your student is eligible and there is no information, contact Transportation.

 Announcements about Changes in Transportation: